 ORTHO 2 Initiation of Orthopedic Orthodontic Treatment with Clayton A. Chan, DDS

-Initiation of Orthopedic/Orthodontic Treatment
+Course Title: Initiation of Orthopedic/Orthodontic Treatment

-Prerequisite Course: General Dentist - OC Levels 1, 2, 3, and 4 and Ortho 1
+Prerequisite Courses: General Dentists — OC Levels 1, 2, 3, 4 and Ortho 1 | Orthodontic Specialists — OC Levels 1, 2, 3, 4 and Ortho 1

-AGD Subject Code: 370 Orthodontics
+AGD Subject Code(s): 370 Orthodontics

 "Treatment Goals, Comprehensive Diagnosis/Treatment Planning, Arch Development and Mechanics Selection”